vigneshd332/proximity/README.md

 * \<prefix>image \<search term> : Displays images related to the search term.
 * \<prefix>bruh : Displays a bruh gif.
 * \<prefix>tts \<language accent> \<text>: Converts text in any script to audio.
-* The bot automatically analyzes all uploaded images to classify them.

 ** Language accents: en, it, jp, ru, etc.**
 ## To deploy a version of this bot to your Heroku account: